Abacus a strong financial solution for cancer patients looking to sell life insurance policy

-Everyday people, like you, struggle to cope with the financial burden of cancer.
-In fact, more than 4,000 people are diagnosed with cancer every day.
+Every day people struggle to cope with the financial burden of cancer.
+In fact, more than 4,000 people are diagnosed with cancer each day.
 No one is prepared to deal with that diagnosis from an emotional standpoint, and the vast majority are not prepared to deal with cancer from a financial angle.

 At Cancer Tutor, we often are asked how to fund a natural or integrative cancer treatment.
 For people seeking immediate funds, we have a way that you probably have not considered.